 What Happens if I Need an Episiotomy?

-Just before your baby is born and as the head is about to crown, your doctor or midwife will give you a shot to numb the area (if you haven't already had an epidural).
+Just before your baby is born and as the head is about to crown, your doctor or midwife will give you a shot to numb the area (if you have not already had an epidural).

 Next, a small incision (cut) is made.
-There are two types of cuts: median and medio-lateral.
+There are 2 types of cuts: median and mediolateral.

 - A median incision is the most common type.
 It is a straight cut in the middle of the area between the vagina and anus (perineum).

-Your doctor will then deliver the baby through the enlarged opening.
+Your health care provider will then deliver the baby through the enlarged opening.

-Next, your doctor will deliver the placenta (afterbirth).
+Next, your provider will deliver the placenta (afterbirth).
 Then the cut will be stitched closed.